Josiah-Olu/Supervised_Unsupervised_NLP/README.md

-The report demonstrates the use of Python (Scikit-learn, NLTK, etc.) and Azure ML for model development, evaluation, and insights.
-Refer to the full report for detailed implementation and results.
+The report demonstrates the use of Python (Scikit-learn, NLTK, etc.) for model development, evaluation, and insights.